lightstep/opentelemetry-examples/collector/snmp/README.md

 The OTel Collector has a variety of [third party receivers](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/master/receiver) that provide integration with a wide variety of metric sources.

-{: .callout}

 ## Prerequisites

-You must have a Lightstep Observability [access token](/docs/create-and-manage-access-tokens) for the project to report metrics to.
+You must have a Cloud Observability [access token](/docs/create-and-manage-access-tokens) for the project to report metrics to.

 ## Running the Example